Narrabeen Head Aquatic Reserve on Sydney's northern beaches covers an area of approximately 10 hectares.

 Narrabeen Head Aquatic Reserve was declared primarily to facilitate educational activities on the rocky shore at this site.
 It complements the nearby Long Reef Aquatic Reserve which is also often visited by school groups.
 Also nearby, Narrabeen Lagoon provides opportunities to educate students about catchment conservation in this area.

-The Coastal Environment Centre at Narrabeen, a facility of Pittwater Council, conducts environmental education activities in the local area.
+The Coastal Environment Centre at Narrabeen, a facility of Northern Beaches Council, conducts environmental education activities in the local area.

 You can line fish and spearfish and collect blacklip abalone (Haliotis rubra rubra), rock lobster (eastern rock lobster Sagmariasus verreauxi and southern rock lobster Jasus edwardsii), sea lettuce (Ulva lactuca) and bait weed (Enteromorpha intestinalis) in the reserve, subject to other NSW fishing rules and regulations.